Dhiyanesh-Sidhaiyan/APIs-Webhooks/README.md

  Conclusion

 APIs and webhooks are two sides of the same coin, both enabling systems to talk to each other in their own way.
 By understanding their differences and adhering to sound architectural principles, you can ensure robust, efficient, and secure integrations.

----

-Does this match the style you're looking for?
-Let me know if you’d like adjustments!